SizeUp to 4 inches (10 cm)

 HabitatReefs in clear tropical coastal waters

-- Coloration is light bluish gray with numerous pale blue dots.
-Head and front part of the body, as well as the anterior part of the dorsal fin, are yellow.
+- Coloration is light bluish-gray with numerous pale blue dots.
+The head and front part of the body, as well as the anterior part of the dorsal fin is yellow.

 - Elongated body with a blunt head, large protruding eyes and a large mouth.

 - Maximum length of 4 inches (10 cm).